Dental X-Rays

 Dental radiograph risks

-Dental X-rays involve very low levels of radiation and are generally safe.
-The amount of radiation is well below levels that can cause harm.
-Dentists take steps to reduce radiation exposure, such as using lead aprons and collars for protection and digital imaging techniques that use less radiation than traditional film X-rays.
-The advantages of dental X-rays, like spotting oral health issues early, usually outweigh the small risks from radiation.
-Dentists only take X-rays when necessary and based on your individual dental needs.
+Dental X-rays are generally considered safe and involve very low levels of radiation.
+The radiation exposure from these X-rays is significantly below harmful levels.
+To minimise this exposure, dentists implement protective measures, such as lead aprons and collars, as well as digital imaging techniques that emit less radiation than traditional film X-rays.
+The benefits of dental X-rays, such as early detection of oral health issues, typically outweigh the minimal risks of radiation exposure.
+Dentists take X-rays only when necessary, based on individual patient needs.

 Make an Enquiry